 Make sure to write more words than needed, because some will break when you pick them up.

-Once the chocolate hardens, peel the wax paper off the back and place them on top of the frosted cupcakes.
+Once the chocolate hardens, peel the wax paper off the back and place them on top of the Chocolate Cupcake Recipe with Red Velvet Frosting.

 A friend showed me this easy way to package cupcakes, so you can deliver pristine Valentine cupcakes all day long.